-RICHMOND, Va. – Historic Monroe Park will close in early November, and when it reopens in late 2017– or likely in 2018 — it will be a renovated green space under watchful management.
+RICHMOND, Va. – Historic Monroe Park will be closed to the public on Monday, November 14 and when it reopens in late 2017– or likely in 2018 — it will be a renovated green space under watchful management.

 The oldest park in Richmond will be upgraded to 21st century environmental standards while preserving aspects of its historical significance; the fountain will be restored, as will the primary structure the Checkers House, in a future phase.

 Initial construction will bring extensive infrastructure upgrades to antiquated underground sewer, gas, water, and electrical systems.

 The $6 million in funding for the project was split between the city and the Monroe Park Conservancy, whose 30-year lease –approved unanimously by City Council in 2014 — and stewardship of the park begins once construction is completed.

 The initial $3 million from the city funds infrastructure, which has not been changed since 1920.

 The second phase of work will be taking the $3 million raised by the conservancy and “putting the top back together,” said Massie.

 Though the layout will be maintained, the asphalt walkways will be replaced by compacted stone dust and raised to grades consistent with park lawn.

 Plantings will honor the “historic plant palette” and include a substantial perimeter planting of American Elms.